-Halsted Street (2.6) - existed until 1984 as a stop for commuter trains, island platform between tracks accessible via stairway under viaduct on east side of Halsted.
+Halsted Street (2.6) - existed from 1902 to 1984 as a stop for commuter trains, replacing 23rd St. Depot.
+Island platform between tracks accessible via stairway under viaduct on east side of Halsted.

 Brighton Park (5.1) - an 1896 Sanborn map shows a station building on the south side of the tracks, on 37th St. between Campbell Ave. and Maplewood Ave.
 Except 37th St. and Campbell Ave. presently do not exist at that location, and Maplewood Ave. is a street with a dead end at the railroad.
-This station was apparently discontinued, and later reinstated a short distance west.
+This station was discontinued in 1908, and reinstated in 1929 a short distance west.

-Glenn (10.3) - existed until 1989 as a stop for commuter trains.
+Glenn (10.3) - existed from late 1930's to 1989 as a stop for commuter trains.
 Access to station was via Merrimac Ave., and required passengers to cross yard tracks to access stop.

 WILLOW SPRINGS (17.5)

 Lambert (21.6) - probably near Grant Rd.
+Existed from 1904 to late 1940's as a stop for commuter trains, replacing Sag Bridge.
 A Google satellite view suggests that much of the area is now automobile junk yards.

-Sag Bridge (21.7) - early station, presumably replaced by Lambert.
+Sag Bridge (21.7) - early station, replaced in 1904 by Lambert.
 Probably north of Cal Sag Channel, as area south of Channel appears never developed.

-State Prison (35.8) - station probably was on west side of prison, while street access to prison was on east side.
+State Prison (35.8) - existed from 1907 to 1952.
+Station probably was on west side of prison, while street access to prison was on east side.
 It is unclear whether station could have been used to access points other than the prison itself.